rust-minidump/rust-minidump/minidump-stackwalk/README.md

 ### `--human`
 Emit a human-readable report (the default).

 The human-readable report does not have a specified format, and may not have as many details as the JSON format.
 It is intended for quickly inspecting a crash or debugging rust-minidump itself.

+### `--cyborg <cyborg>`
+Combine --human and --json

+Because this creates two output streams, you must specify a path to write the --json output to.
+The --human output will be the 'primary' output and default to stdout, which can be configured with --output-file as normal.

 ### `--dump`
 Dump the 'raw' contents of the minidump.

 This is an implementation of the functionality of the old minidump_dump tool.
 It minimally parses and interprets the minidump in an attempt to produce a fairly 'raw' dump of the minidump's contents.
 This is most useful for debugging minidump-stackwalk itself, or a misbehaving minidump generator.

-### `--pretty`
-Pretty-print --json output.

-### `--brief`
-Provide a briefer --human report.

-Only provides the top-level summary and a backtrace of the crashing thread.

-### `--recover-function-args`
-**[UNSTABLE]** Heuristically recover function arguments

-This is an experimental feature, which currently only shows up in --human output.

-### `-h, --help`
-Prints help information

-### `-V, --version`
-Prints version information

-# OPTIONS
-### `--cyborg <cyborg>`
-Combine --human and --json

-Because this creates two output streams, you must specify a path to write the --json output to.
-The --human output will be the 'primary' output and default to stdout, which can be configured with --output-file as normal.

 ### `--features <features>`
 Specify at a high-level how much analysis to perform.

 This flag provides a way to more blindly opt into Extra Analysis without having to know about the specific features of minidump-stackwalk.
 This is equivalent to ProcessorOptions in minidump-processor.
 The current supported values are:

-* stable-basic (default): give me solid detailed analysis that most people would want.
+* stable-basic (default): give me solid detailed analysis that most people would want
 * stable-all: turn on extra detailed analysis.
 * unstable-all: turn on the weird and experimental stuff.